jnwatson/py-lmdb/docs/index.rst

 Sub-databases
 +++++++++++++

-To use the sub-database feature you must call :py:func:`lmdb.connect` or :py:class:`lmdb.Environment` with a `max_dbs=` parameter set to the number of sub-databases required.
+To use the sub-database feature you must call :py:func:`lmdb.open` or :py:class:`lmdb.Environment` with a `max_dbs=` parameter set to the number of sub-databases required.
 This must be done by the first process or thread opening the environment as it is used to allocate resources kept in shared